 As I read the myth, I discovered that Pegasus had been given to the Muses on Mount Helicon, which was their sacred mountain.
 While there he struck his hoof on the ground, to create a spring, which was named Hippocrene (Horse Spring).
 That spring was thereafter considered a source of creative inspiration, and thus, Pegasus became a symbol of creativity.

-Last year as my husband and I decided it was time to move to a new home.
-We had been dreaming of it for a while, and often talked about the things we would each like to have at our new home.
+My husband and I had been wanting to buy a new home for awhile, and in 2018 we finally decided that it was time.
+We often talked about the things we would each like to have at our new home.
 One of the things that I hoped for was a place with a creek or stream on the property or at least nearby, because water has always held a special place in my soul.
 And of course it goes without saying – we wanted a place where we could do our music and art.

 We looked at many houses, but none were quite right.
 Finally at the most unexpected moment we found “home”.
 We knew as soon as we stepped foot on the property that it was where we were meant to be.
-A simple brick ranch in need of some love, built in 1951; it was just what we had hoped for, with space for all the things we loved.
+A simple brick ranch in need of some love, built in 1951, it was just what we had hoped for, with space for all the things we loved to do.